danxshap/django-croppable-images/README.md

 `CroppableImageField` is just a subclass of Django's `ImageField`, so it takes all of the arguments supported by its superclass (e.g. `upload_to` and `blank` in the example above)

 In most cases, you'll want to pass in the optional `invalidate_on_save` argument to your `CroppableImageField` and set it to a list containing just the name of your corresponding `ImageSpecField` (as is done in the above example).
-This tells django-image-kit to re-process the image modifications associated with each `ImageSpecField` in the list whenever your model is saved.
-This is necessary so that the cropped image file is made up-to-date if the crop coordinates are changed.
+This tells django-image-kit that it needs to re-process the image modifications associated with each `ImageSpecField` in the list at some point after (or at the same time as) your model is saved.
+This is necessary so that the cropped image file is changed if the crop coordinates are changed.

 If you're familiar with ImageKit, by "re-process" above, we are just calling invalidate() on the corresponding `ImageSpecField`.
+We recommend using ImageKit's non-default `NonValidatingImageCacheBackend `.
+In the context of django-croppable-images, all this does is make it so your cropped images are updated each time your model is saved.
+Simply add the following line to your settings:

+    IMAGEKIT_DEFAULT_IMAGE_CACHE_BACKEND = 'imagekit.imagecache.NonValidatingImageCacheBackend'